exercism/php/exercises/concept/city-office/.docs/instructions.md

 ## 4. Document the type when checking if a value will fit into a form

 Add parameter types and a return type to the `checkLength` method in the `Form` class.
-The method should take in a string work, and an integer maximum length, and return a true or false value.
+The method should take in a string word, and an integer maximum length, and return a true or false value.

 ## 5. Document the type when formatting an address in the form